 RULE 3018-1 CHAPTER 11—ACCEPTANCE OR REJECTION OF PLANS

 Ballots shall be sent to the proponent of the plan at least seven (7) days prior to the confirmation hearing, and, if the plan proponent is not the debtor, a copy of all ballots shall be served upon the debtor.
-No later than three (3) days prior to the hearing on confirmation in Chapter 11 cases, the plan proponent or its attorney shall tabulate the ballots and file a Chapter 11 Ballot Tabulation form, available at www.flnb.uscourts.gov.
+No later than three (3) days prior to the hearing on confirmation in Chapter 11 cases, the plan proponent or its attorney shall tabulate the ballots and file the applicable form, available online.
 The plan proponent or its attorney shall certify that the tabulation is accurate and that all ballots received have been accounted for in the tabulation.
 The attorney for the plan proponent shall retain the original ballots for the time period required under the Administrative Procedures Regarding Electronic Case Filing and will make the original ballots available in a format as directed by the Court for the confirmation hearing or other required proceeding if so requested.

 In tabulating the ballots, the following rules shall govern: